-An overview of contemporary psychology which introduces the student to the following areas: human development, sensation perception, motivation, learning, emotion, psychological measurement, biological basis of behavior, experimental psychology, intelligence, abnormal behavior, and personality.
+An overview of contemporary psychology which introduces the student to the following areas: human development, sensation and perception, motivation, learning, emotion, psychological measurement, biological basis of behavior, experimental psychology, intelligence, abnormal behavior, and personality.
 Format consists of lectures and discussions.
 Fall and Spring;

 The First-Year Seminar (FYS) introduces new Gonzaga students to the University, the Core Curriculum, and Gonzaga’s Jesuit mission and heritage.
 While the seminars will be taught by faculty with expertise in particular disciplines, topics will be addressed in a way that illustrates approaches and methods of different academic disciplines.
 The seminar format of the course highlights the participatory character of university life, emphasizing that learning is an active, collegial process.